• Skip to main content

 Fudgy Brownie Recipe FAQ

-Can you use olive oil in brownies?
+Can I use olive oil in brownies?

 You can in place of the butter and it shouldn't change the structure of the brownies, but it may change the taste slightly.

-Other Brownie Recipes You'll Love:
+Other Easy Brownie Recipes

 • S'mores Brownies

-• M&M Brownies
+• Guinness Brownies

 • Dark Chocolate Brownies